Python Assignment Operators

 Chained Assignment Operator in Python

-Explanation: Using the concept of chained assignment, a, b, and c were assigned the same value of 10.
+Explanation: Using the concept of chained assignment, a, b, and c, assigning multiple variables in one line to get the same value of 10.

 Augmented Assignment Operators in Python